SamuelPloskonka/au-code-repro/README.md

 - **git** - a programme that documents and tracks changes in your code for back up and collaboration.
 - **GitHub** - a cloud-like platform that hosts code and data with tools that make collaborative coding easy.

-I'll also assume that you're an ecologist and that you're mainly coding for statistical analysis in R using R Studio and that both together with [git](https://git-scm.com/downloads) are set up on your computer.

 ### git

 The programme **git** has become the de-facto standard for version control in open source software development.
 Installed on your computer, it tracks changes to all files in any directory you tell it to.
 Handy if a change you made the week before is breaking your code and you want to go back, but also if multiple people work on the code.